vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-in-vmc-aws.md

 The bootstrap machine runs a local `kind` cluster when Tanzu Kubernetes Grid management cluster deployment is started.
 Once the `kind` cluster is fully initialized, the configuration is used to deploy the actual management cluster on the backend infrastructure.
 After the management cluster is fully configured, the local `kind` cluster is deleted and future configurations are performed with the Tanzu CLI.

 For this deployment, a Photon-based virtual machine is used as the bootstrap machine.
-For information on how to configure for a macOS or Windows machine, see [Install the Tanzu CLI and Other Tools](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-install-cli.html).
+For information on how to configure for a macOS or Windows machine, see [Install the Tanzu CLI and Other Tools](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2/using-tkg-2/GUID-install-cli.html).

 The bootstrap machine must meet the following prerequisites:

    * A minimum of 6 GB of RAM and a 2-core CPU.
    * System time is synchronized with a Network Time Protocol (NTP) server.
    * Docker and containerd binaries are installed.
 For instructions on how to install Docker, see [Docker documentation](https://docs.docker.com/engine/install/centos/).
-   * Ensure that the bootstrap VM is connected to Tanzu Kubernetes Grid management network, `tkg_mgmt_pg`.
+   * Ensure that the bootstrap VM is connected to Tanzu Kubernetes Grid management network.

 To install Tanzu CLI, Tanzu Plugins, and Kubectl utility on the bootstrap machine, follow the instructions below:

-1. Download and unpack the following Linux CLI packages from [VMware Tanzu Kubernetes Grid Download Product page](https://customerconnect.vmware.com/en/downloads/details?downloadGroup=TKG-160&productId=988&rPId=93384).
+1. Download and unpack the following Linux CLI packages from [VMware Tanzu Kubernetes Grid Download Product page](https://customerconnect.vmware.com/downloads/info/slug/infrastructure_operations_management/vmware_tanzu_kubernetes_grid/2_x).

    * VMware Tanzu CLI 2.1.0 for Linux
    * kubectl cluster cli v1.24.9 for Linux